Harsh-Burande/macroeconomics_stability_-_well_being_analytics/README.md

-# Macroeconomic Stability & Well-Being Analytics
+Macroeconomic Stability & Well-Being Analytics

 🔍 Project Overview

 - This project analyzes the relationship between macroeconomic indicators and population well-being, with the focus on identifying countries at risk of low happiness levels.
 - The core objective is to quantify and predict “Happiness Risk” using economic and social indicators such as inflation, freedom, and corruption perception.
+- The project also integrates a Generative AI-powered chatbot capable of answering questions related to happiness scores, inflation trends, macroeconomic indicators, and model insights using a custom knowledge base.

 🎯 Objectives